TeamJM/journeymap-docs/docs/en/About/licensing.md

 ## **What you CAN do**

-- Create a modpack containing JourneyMap, as long as JourneyMap is downloaded from CurseForge as part of the modpack installation or launch process.
-This includes modpacks hosted directly on CurseForge.
+- Create a modpack containing JourneyMap, as long as JourneyMap is downloaded from CurseForge or Modrinth as part of the modpack installation or launch process.
+This includes modpacks hosted directly on CurseForge or Modrinth.

 - If you’re using solder.io with Technic to allow each user to download the mod directly from CurseForge, you may also include JourneyMap.
 Just ensure that you’re [following these directions](https://github.com/bochen415/JourneyMap-TechnicSolder-Tutorial/wiki/JourneyMap-TechnicSolder-Tutorial).